idrissyed7/DDSPermissionsManager/README.md

 # DDS Permissions Manager

 DDS stands for [Data Distribution Service](https://www.omg.org/spec/DDS/).
 DDS applications communicate by writing and reading samples which are just pieces of data.
 For example, a weather station application may write temperature samples that a weather forecasting application reads.
 A topic is a named collection of related samples.
-Usually, topics are named to describe the data that is being shared.
+Topics are usually named to describe the data that is being shared.
 For example, the topic for temperature samples might be named "Temperature".

 A [secure DDS](https://www.omg.org/spec/DDS-SECURITY/) application uses a permissions file that controls its ability to write and read topics.